ASE-ESIR3/langiumProject/README.md

 # ASE Project - Robot DSL project

-Try out the simulator ! : https://robot.ronantremoureux.fr
+Try out the simulator : https://robot.ronantremoureux.fr !

+## Description

+> based on the subject proposed at https://github.com/selabs-ur1/dsl

 In this project, we created a DSL for a robot.
 To add more context and real-life example, we assumed it is a DSL to program roomba (https://fr.wikipedia.org/wiki/Roomba).